bogongroverchalet/website/_includes/winter-rover.md

 title: Winter Rover
 ---

-**Special for 2025: $50 discount to Rovers under the age of 19 as at 1st October 2025!
-Help us spread the word!**

 _The jewel of the Rover section._

 The Bogong Rover Chalet is a owned and managed by the Rover section.
 And that